dcgerard/vicar/README.md

 Not accounting for the hidden covariates, Z, can reduce power and result in poor control of false discovery rate.

 There are many approaches available for estimating hidden confounders, but in practice they are not well calibrated.
-This package calibrates RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J. Gagnon-Bartsch, Jacob, and Speed 2013), and LEAPP (Sun et al. 2012).
+This package calibrates RUV2 (J. A. Gagnon-Bartsch and Speed 2012) and RUV4 (J. Gagnon-Bartsch, Jacob, and Speed 2013).

+Even though I have a version of LEAPP (Sun et al. 2012), it doesn't work well yet.
 If I come up with a way to calibrate SVA (Leek and Storey 2007, Leek and Storey (2008)), then I'll include that as well.

-The calibration for RUV2 and LEAPP don't work very well right now.
-But the calibration for RUV4 seems to work really well.

 Check out [NEWS.md](NEWS.md) to see what's new with each version.